JAlcocerT/JAlcocerT/content/blog/entre-selling-landing.md

 You could also get a [proper sales pipeline](https://jalcocert.github.io/JAlcocerT/apify/) to get you qualified leads who actually can benefit from your help.

-There is a limit to your time.
+There is a limit to how much time you have.

 And you can record yourself to typical questions and setups:

 {{< youtube "uyXdHC95cU0" >}}

+Even twice:

 {{< youtube "jO-PiZyVWe8" >}}